tanaikech/GeminiWithFiles/README.md

 - v1.0.1 (May 2, 2024)

   1. `response_mime_type` got to be able to be used for controlling the output format.
 [Ref](#samplesresponsemimetype)

+- v1.0.2 (May 7, 2024)

+  1. For generating content, `parts` was added.
+From this version, you can select one of `q`, `jsonSchema`, and `parts`.
+  2. From this version, `systemInstruction` can be used.
+  3. In order to call the function call, `toolConfig` was added to the request body.

 [TOP](#top)